TheZoq2/Rust-Scad/v2_plans.md

 a cube can only be centered on all axis at the same time in scad, but a nice feature to have would be to allow centering on only one or two axis.

+Possibly use the type system more.
+Separate 2d/3d?

 #Implementation
 The best idea is probably to replace the scad_element enum with a struct.